How much does a home automation system cost?

 - £800 – Control your heating and lighting in a large kitchen/diner

-- £5000 – A simple smart home that controls your lighting, heating and security alarm
+- £6000 – A simple smart home that controls your lighting and heating

 A breakdown of the costs involved